spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/promotions-and-discounts-feature-integration.md

 The following feature integration guide expects the basic feature to be in place.

-The current feature integration guide adds discount prioritization functionality.
+The current feature integration guide adds **Discount Prioritization** and **Discount Valid From and Valid To Supports Time Definition** functionality.

 {% endinfo_block %}